What’s the Difference Between ISO 27001:2022 and ISO 27001:2013?

 Significant changes largely revolve around planning and defining process criteria, as well as monitoring standards.
 Specifically:

-- Clause 4.4 Information Security Management System: New language was added, which requires organizations to identify necessary processes and their interactions within the ISMS.
-Essentially the ISMS must include the processes underpinning the ISMS, not just the ones specifically called out in the Standard.
+Clause 4.4 Information Security Management System: New language was added that requires organizations to identify necessary processes and their interactions within the ISMS.
+Essentially the ISMS must include the processes underpinning the ISMS, not just the ones specifically called out in the standard.

 Additional minor changes include: